Is your employment about to be terminated?

 Get Specialist Legal Advice About Settlement Agreements

-Getting advice from experienced employment solicitors such as ourselves will help ensure that:
+Getting advice from solicitors such as ourselves will help ensure that:

-• You are not signing over your right of appeal if you’re less than satisfied with the settlement
+- You are not giving up and signing over your employment rights if you’re less than satisfied with the settlement terms

-• You’ll have an alternative route to finding a satisfactory resolution without having to go to an employment tribunal
+- You’ll have options to negotiate and explore a satisfactory resolution without having to issue legal proceedings in a court or employment tribunal

-• You will be able to make a decision about signing the Settlement Agreement (formerly known as a Compromise Agreement) with confidence after speaking to a solicitor
+- You will be able to make an informed decision about signing the Settlement Agreement with confidence after speaking to a solicitor

 Settlement Agreement Specialists